XinChenCSC/KnowCovid/README.md

 ## Overview

 KnowCOVID is a news application designed to deliver coronavirus news.
-Our content is exclusive to written news articles; news from videos and podcasts are avoided.
-Articles are updated each week in order to keep content up-to-date.
-The news we provide relates more to the coronavirus pandemic in the U.S rather then the situation in other countries.
+Our content\n is exclusive to written news articles; news from videos and podcasts are avoided.\n Articles are updated each week in order to keep content up-to-date.
+The news\n we provide relates more to the coronavirus pandemic in the U.S rather then\n the situation in other countries. \n

 ## Getting Started
-This README.md is visible because you have access to 'Terrific_Coders_PROJECT'.
-Please download the repository.
-All relevant code is in the folder 'Terrific_Coders_PROJECT-master'. ---Xin, Janice, I coulden't get the website to run.
+This README.md is visible because you have access to 'Terrific_Coders_PROJECT'.\n Please download the repository.
+All relevant code is in the folder \n 'Terrific_Coders_PROJECT-master'. ---Xin, Janice, I coulden't get the\n website to run.
 Node modules is missing?
-Fix this please or replace this comment with the appropriate directions for the professor to run the website---
+Fix this please or replace this\n comment with the appropriate directions for the professor to run the\n website---\n

 ## Requirements

 (___TODO__: List out any technologies needed to run your project_)

-All of our code is written in two languages:
+All of our code is written in two languages:\n
-The frontend is written in React.
+The frontend is written in React.\n
-The backend in written in Python.
+The backend in written in Python.\n
-Make sure you have support for both languages.
+Make sure you have support for both languages.\n
+\n

-The following are commands to run to ensure you have all available
+The following are commands to run to ensure you have all available\n libraries:\n npm install\n pip install newsapi-python\n pip install bs4\n
-libraries:
-npm install
-pip install newsapi-python
-pip install bs4

 ## Data Model